Skip to main content

 Because the chapter 11 case was dismissed, asset disposition moved to state-court processes.
 The Charles City Press reported that in May 2025 a Minnesota court approved a sale of the company's assets to secured creditors via credit bids, including a $25.7 million bid from Community Bank & Trust and a $2.1 million bid from shareholder Michael Helgeson for certain personal property.
 The report said the plant remained closed after the sale. credit bid sale approved

-The asset sale did not restart production, and the regional impact continued to be shaped by the loss of a processing outlet for growers and local employment.
+The reported transaction was a creditor credit-bid sale after dismissal, not a chapter 11 sale order or bankruptcy-court auction.
+The asset sale did not restart production at the Charles City poultry plant, and the regional impact continued to be shaped by the loss of a processing outlet for growers and local employment.
 That outcome is consistent with the debtor's dismissal motion, which stressed that, without immediate financing, it could not fund operations or maintain insurance coverage during the chapter 11 case.

 Frequently Asked Questions